jes-ross/jes-ross/README.md

 <h2> Hello developers <img src='https://images.emojiterra.com/google/noto-emoji/unicode-15/animated/1f44b.gif' width=30px></h2>
-<p>I´m a programming entusiast and I´m searching for
+<p>I´m a programming entusiast searching for
 anything that can teach me something new about this programming world🌍 and It´s nice to meet you 🤗
 </p>
 <hr>
-<p>Everything in this repository can be forked or cloned, don´t be aware of doing it.</p>
+<p>Everything in this repository can be forked or cloned.</p>
 <p aling-items=center><h1>Happy coding!!!!❤️‍🔥</h1></p>